 This course will present the surviving evidence for a wide range of pictorial representation.
 It will include a sampling of the surviving paintings from Etruscan tombs; the earliest pictorial remains from the city of Rome itself; the elaborate suites of painted rooms found in the houses of Pompeii and Herculaneum on the Bay of Naples; and Roman mosaics—‘paintings in stone’—from Italy, North Africa, and the eastern Mediterranean.
 Some topics to be considered: the funerary and non funerary themes found in Etruscan tomb painting; the Etruscan contribution to Roman painting; the ‘four styles’ of Pompeian interior decoration; the architect Vitruvius’ denunciation of contemporary painting in the early Augustan period; the reproduction of Greek ‘old master’ paintings from pattern books; the surviving paintings of the Domus Aurea, the emperor Nero’s gigantic ‘Golden House’ in Rome.

 There will be a mid-term exam, a short paper, and a final exam.

-This course fulfills the following Major requirements: Geographical area (A), and Chronological period (I), based on the topic of the final research paper or project.
+This course fulfills the following Major requirements: Geographical areas (A) and Chronological period (I).